 This tip ties in a bit with tip 1.
-It's about making yourself aware that you are not alone in your situation.
-Reading testimonials from people who have successfully overcome loneliness can give you new hope.
-You see that it's not impossible.
-Whether you prefer to read blogs or books is up to you.
+The point is to make yourself aware that you are not alone in your situation.
+Reading testimonials from people who have successfully overcome loneliness can give you new insights.
+Hope give.
+You see, it's not impossible.
+Whether you prefer reading blogs or books is up to you.

 Don't hole up in your apartment.
 Remaining in the silence of your own four walls will only make your mental condition worse.
 Instead, make a conscious effort to be around people.
 Pick up a book or magazine and sit in a lively park if the weather is nice.
 Visit the sights of your city.
 Have lunch or dinner at a restaurant - if they open again soon.
 Alternatively, cookouts via Zoom or with your one favorite person at home are a lot of fun right now.

 Just the ambient sounds (laughter, voices) can brighten your mood and help you feel less lonely.